 Instead, these churches keep their parishioners / customers satisfied by offering a myriad of programs and activities and by creating worship services based on principles of entertainment rather than theology.
 They have created a massively popular pseudo-Christian religious product, with just enough Christianity to win the approval of all but the most discerning Christians.

 Here is one example of how “Warrenism” redefines Christianity: “vision casting.”
 According to Warren’s theory, a senior pastor who is obeying God will, if he searches for it, receive his own private revelation from God of exactly how his church ought to conduct its business in order to appeal to the “unchurched” in the local area.
-This (alleged) revelation is the “vision,” and the pastor’s seeking to induce God to favor him with a revelation is “casting” the vision.
-[Update: My mistake.
-Vision "casting" is the leader pitching his vision to his subordinates, in order to assemble a team that will implement his vision.]
-Once the vision has been revealed, the elders and other members of the congregation have, according to Warren, a godly duty to support the pastor’s vision, even to the point of expelling troublemakers who question the imposition of a new regime.
+This (alleged) revelation is the “vision.”
+Once the vision has been revealed, the senior pastor must convince the other church leaders to follow this vision; that’s the “casting” part.
+The elders and other members of the congregation have, according to Warren, a godly duty to support the pastor’s vision—for it allegedly comes from God—even to the point of expelling troublemakers who question the imposition of a new regime.
 Warren’s new system includes detailed instructions for how purpose-driven leaders can incrementally take over a traditional church, and then consolidate their power by expelling uncooperative members.
 Warrenism is like liberalism: an explicitly revolutionary doctrine that is usually (and dishonestly) presented as nothing more than making reasonable accommodations to modern times.